 We’ve already established the attractive revenue opportunities of SMS marketing, but there’s plenty of other reasons to invest in this particular channel.
 These are some of the other incentives SMS can offer in a world that craves speed and brevity, and sometimes wit.

-Delivers what customers really want
+Deliver what customers really want

-According to Soprano Design research, 85% of smartphone owners would rather receive text messages from brands than phone calls or emails.
+91% of consumers globally have already signed up for an SMS program, or are interested in doing so.
+And according to Soprano Design research, 85% of smartphone owners would rather receive text messages from brands than phone calls or emails.
 Their behavior confirms this, given that the average text open rate is a striking 98% and response rate is 45%, compared to 6% for email.

-High click-through and conversion rates
+Higher click-through and conversion rates

 In a benchmark report that analyzed over 10,000 text campaigns, the SMS click-through rate (CTR) is 30%, meaning 30% of customers clicked a link in a text.
 If you’re wondering if that’s a high CTR, the answer is yes, insanely high.
 For comparison, the total average click-through rate of email campaigns across 40+ industries is 2.6%.